CoreCivic: An Income Investment That Went South (NYSE:CXW)

 Article Thesis

-CoreCivic (CXW), one of the largest private prison REITs, has just suspended its dividend.
+CoreCivic (NYSE:CXW), one of the largest private prison REITs, has just suspended its dividend.
 This came as a large surprise to most shareholders, and the analyst community was surprised as well.

 Even though this will sting a lot for income-oriented investors that bought CoreCivic for its dividend, this move could help pay down debt and reduce the reliance on increasingly costly external capital.
 In the long run, CoreCivic could be a solid value pick, but we want to note that the risks are elevated, at least until the election outcome is known.